sefanja/COVO-Validator/README.md

 # COVO Validator for Archi

-## Automating Semantic Coherence in Business Architecture
+## Automating Semantic Coherence in Business Architecture Modeling

 The COVO Validator is a jArchi script designed to validate ArchiMate models against the Capability-Object-Value Ontology (COVO) method.
 It bridges the gap between organizational behavior (value streams and business capabilities) and structural assets (business objects) by enforcing formal semantic constraints.

 ## Key Features

-1. Progressive validation workflow
+1. **Progressive validation workflow**.
 The tool supports the architect's natural workflow by offering two validation profiles:
    * **Construction mode**: context-aware validation for work-in-progress.
    * **Audit mode**: strict validation for release candidates.

-2. Heuristic view classification
+2. **Heuristic view classification**.
-   No manual configuration required.
 The tool analyzes the structural content of your views to automatically apply the correct validation logic:
    * **Top-Level Views**: containing only top-level elements.
    * **Value Stream Views**: where all the stages belong to the same top-level value stream.
      * **Value Stream Collections**: group of value stream views that share a common top-level value stream.